How IHE is run

 Also sitting on council are 15 directly elected ordinary and regional members, up to four nominated members and two graduate or student members.

-Council’s 26 elected members take part in three Portfolio Groups, Membership and Qualifications, Professional Development and Recruitment and Member Services.
+Council’s 26 elected members take part in three Portfolio Groups, Membership and Qualifications, Professional Development and Recruitment and Marketing.

 Officers are elected in March, take office at the June AGM and normally serve for two years.
 Members can serve for two terms of three years, but must then stand down for at least a year.
 All IHE members are welcome to get involved and nominate candidates for council vacancies.
 Nomination ballots go out to all members in May if there are more nominees than vacancies.